Batwoman (TV series): Casting

-Casting for Kate Kane was expected to begin after the announcement of the intended series in May 2018, with the intention of casting an out lesbian actress.
+Casting for Kate Kane was expected to begin after the announcement of the intended series in May 2018, with the intention of casting an openly gay actress.
 In August, Ruby Rose was cast as Kate Kane / Batwoman.
-In late January 2019, Meagan Tandy, Camrus Johnson, and Nicole Kang were cast in the series regular roles as Sophie Moore, Luke Fox, and Mary Hamilton, respectively.
+In late January 2019, Meagan Tandy, Camrus Johnson and Nicole Kang were cast in the series regular roles as Sophie Moore, Luke Fox and Mary Hamilton, respectively.
 This was followed shortly by the casting of Rachel Skarsten as Alice, Dougray Scott as Jacob Kane, and Elizabeth Anweis as Catherine Hamilton-Kane.

 The casting of Rose as Batwoman was met by backlash on social media and received intense criticism.
-DC Comics, which owns the rights to the longtime comic book superheroine Batwoman, reintroduced the character in 2006 as a lesbian of Jewish descent.
-Some online reactions attacked Rose for not being Jewish, while the main focus of the criticism was the assertion that the fact she identifies as gender fluid made her "not gay enough."
+DC Comics, which owns the rights to the long-time comic book superheroine Batwoman, reintroduced the character in 2006 as a gay Jewish woman.
+Some online reactions attacked Rose for not being Jewish, while the main focus of the criticism was the assertion that the fact that she considers herself gender-fluid made her "not gay enough."
 Rose left Twitter and deactivated public commenting on her Instagram account following the backlash.

-In July 2021, Robin Givens, Victoria Cartagena, and Nick Creegan were cast as new series regulars for the third season.
+In July 2021, Robin Givens, Victoria Cartagena and Nick Creegan were cast as new series regulars for the third season.
 In August 2021, Bridget Regan was cast in the recurring role of Poison Ivy for the third season.

-Recasting of Batwoman
+Rose's departure and recasting of Batwoman

 In May 2020, Rose announced she would be leaving the series ahead of its second season; while it was initially announced that it was mutually decided between Rose, the studio, and the network for her to leave, Rose's Batwoman co-star Camrus Johnson confirmed in October 2021 that Rose had in fact been fired after "multiple complaints" about her on-set behavior.
-The producers reaffirmed their commitment to the series and finding a new actress who is part of the LGBTQ community to lead future seasons.
+The producers reaffirmed their commitment to the series and finding a new actress who is gay to lead future seasons.
 Rose later called being the lead of a series "taxing" and stated her back surgery following an on-set accident in 2019 was a contributing factor in deciding to leave, saying it was "time for me to take a break to fully heal and then return" to acting.
 Spending time in isolation because of the COVID-19 pandemic also allowed Rose "to just think about a lot of different things and what you want to achieve in life and what you want to do," which allowed her "a great opportunity to have a dialogue about a lot of things" with the producers.

 The following month, a casting notice for a new character named Ryan Wilder was revealed, indicating the series was looking to replace Kane as Batwoman.
 Dries defended the decision to introduce a new character as Batwoman, asserting that the series would continue to "respect everything that Ruby put into the Kate Kane character."
-She also revealed Kane would not be killed, and her disappearance would be a key storyline during season two.
+She also revealed Kane would not be killed, and her disappearance would be a key story-line during season two.